basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Monitoring.md

 #### Is a backed up realtime replication queue still replicating objects within a defined SLA?

-Buidling on the final step of the general process, we can determine if our objects are being replicated from the `source` cluster to the `sink` cluster within a certain SLA time period by adding the following steps:
+Building on the final step of the general process, we can determine if our objects are being replicated from the `source` cluster to the `sink` cluster within a certain SLA time period by adding the following steps:

-- If the state of the object on the `source` cluster is not equal to the state of the object on the `sink` cluster repeat step 3 until an SLA time threshold is exceeded.
+- If the state of the object on the `source` cluster is not equal to the state of the object on the `sink` cluster, repeat step 3 until an SLA time threshold is exceeded.
 - If the SLA time threshold is exceeded, alert that replication is not meeting the necessary SLA.

 #### How long is it taking for objects to be replicated from the `source` cluster to the `sink` cluster?